PatrickBeh/movie-website/README.md

 # movie-website
- A website with poster movies and card
+ A website with movie posters and card